June 15, 2019

 After getting down through the poltergeist of water at the top of the rappel, the water converges into one concentrated flow.
 This was the most difficult part of the rappel by far.

 Imagine everything I described above with water splashing in all directions and not being able to see or feel.
-Now stick a 20 lb dumbbell on your head and a couple more dumbbells on the rest your body.
+Now stick a 20 lb dumbbell on your head.
 Also make it so if you don't look down you can't breathe.
 And if you do look down it's going to try and force your head off to the side.
 Maybe strain your neck, maybe flip you over.
 Who knows.
 I think I need training.

 It is possible to bypass much of this by stepping to the right and awkwardly descending.
 However, it's slippery with all the water and moss, and it's really trying to pull you back into the worst part of it.
 And there are no circumstances where you can descend the waterfall without having the full force of water right on your head.

 I didn't bring a wetsuit on this trip.
 In hindsight I'm glad I didn't.
 I did bring a rain jacket and figured it would help with the worst of the water.
 That became a problem, though, because I held the rope with my guide hand above the rappel device.
 Tons of water came in at that opening where my hand was.
 I would recommend either wrapping your wrist with tape so water can't get through or just know that you will still get wet and be okay with that.

 Since the water is flowing it sucks away body heat much faster than a stagnant pool of water.
 It wasn't that big of a deal for me since the water section was so short.
 However, my hands were completely numb and I remember thinking they didn't ever get that cold in Heaps.